hunterEdward98/weekend-sql-to-do-list/INSTRUCTIONS.md

 ### Approach

 We would recommend you spend some time thinking about how to approach this problem.
 Think through all the logic that will be needed prior to writing any code.
-Take your time, relax, remember that impostor syndrome is real, and that you are capable of knocking this out of the park!
+Take your time, relax, remember that impostor syndrome is re-sml, and that you are capable of knocking this out of the park!

 ### Create a Database